thuijskens/thuijskens.github.io/_posts/2017-05-12-pydata-london.md

 {: .center-image }
 ![]({{ BASE_PATH }}/images/2017_05_12/raw_data.png)

 The goal is to estimate a classifier that can classify each sample into the correct group.
+We can use hyperopt to select both the optimal model, as well as the optimal parameters of the model.
+We need to give hyperopt the following:

+1. A **search space** for the hyperparameters.
+2. An **objective function** we want to optimize.

-We can use hyperopt to select the optimal model.
-For example, let's say we want to decide between a k-nearest neighbors classifier, a support vector machine, and a gaussian process classifier.
+For the current use case, let's say we want to decide between a k-nearest neighbors classifier, a support vector machine, and a gaussian process classifier.

-Like scikit-learn, hyperopt needs a search space to run its optimization algorithm over.
-The search space can be implemented by using either a list, or a dictionary.
-In our case, we will use hyperopts `pchoice` function, to tell hyperopt that we want to choose between different types of models.
+The search space for hyperopt is similar to the search space in scikit-learn, and can be implemented by using either a list, or a dictionary.
+To build the search space, we will use hyperopts `pchoice` function, to tell hyperopt that we want to choose between different types of models.

 ```python
 from hyperopt import hp